chenxiaolong/avbroot/README.md

 and flash the `clearotacerts/dist/clearotacerts-<version>.zip` file in Magisk.
 The module simply overrides `/system/etc/security/otacerts.zip` at runtime with an empty zip so that even if an OTA is downloaded, signature verification will fail.

-## Magisk rules device
+## Magisk preinit device

-Magisk versions 25207 and newer require the device ID for a writable partition that is used to store custom SELinux rules.
-This can only be determined on a real device, so avbroot requires the device ID to be specified via `--magisk-rules-device <ID>`.
-To find the device ID:
+Magisk versions 25211 and newer require a writable partition for storing custom SELinux rules that need to be accessed during early boot stages.
+This can only be determined on a real device, so avbroot requires the partition's block device name to be specified via `--magisk-preinit-device <name>`.
+To find the partition name:

 1. Extract the boot image from the original/unpatched OTA: